rmso27/folder-syncer/README.md

 - `<SYNC_INTERVAL>`: The time interval between syncs.
 - `<LOGS_PATH>`: The place where the sync logs should be stored.

+All arguments are sent to a function called `validate_args()` that validates if the arguments type are correct.

-The 3 first arguments are passed into a function called `sync_process()` and here is where all of synchronization actions take place.
+Than the 3 first arguments are passed into a function called `sync_process()` and here is where all of synchronization actions take place.
 The `<LOGS_PATH>` argument is used on the `logs` module.

 The `sync_process()` function runs an infinite loop that forces the script to keep until you manually stop it.
 Basically what this function